datanav/docs/features/data-management-features.rst

     ---
     **Merging**

-    Enables global datasets the ability to merge different entities into one entity representing the same thing.
+    Gives global datasets the ability to merge different entities into one entity representing the same thing.

     .. link-button:: /features/merging-feature
             :type: ref